Please ensure Javascript is enabled for purposes of website accessibility Santa Cruz Branch Rail Line Corridor Climate Resilience Study - SCCRTC

 The SCBRL corridor is vulnerable to climate change impacts.
 Like many communities along the California coast, Santa Cruz County is already facing significant and costly consequences from climate change and sea level rise.
 Stronger storms, rising tides, and coastal erosion are expected to intensify, requiring thoughtful planning to ensure the future use of our vital transportation corridors.

-The RTC has initiated a climate resilience study for the SCBRL to understand potential impacts to future transportation uses, including an interim trial in the short term and passenger and freight rail alongside a trail in the long term.
-The study, called the Zero Emission Passenger Rail and Trail (ZEPRT) Climate Resilience Study will assess climate stressors at four of the corridor’s most vulnerable locations (Capitola Bluffs, La Selva/Manresa Bluffs, Harkins Slough Rail Crossing and Pajaro River Rail Bridge) and will identify and recommend climate-resilient concepts for these locations.
+The RTC has initiated climate resilience study for the SCBRL to understand potential impacts to future transportation uses, including an interim trail in the short term and passenger and freight rail alongside a trail in the long term.
+The Study, called the Zero Emission Passenger Rail and Trail (ZEPRT) Climate Resilience Study will assess climate stressors at four of the corridor’s most vulnerable locations (Capitola Bluffs, La Selva/Manresa Bluffs, Harkins Slough Rail Crossing and Pajaro River Rail Bridge) and will identify and recommend climate-resilient concepts for these locations.
 Concepts will be developed for short-, medium- and long-term climate projections.

 To accommodate development of an interim trail, the study will evaluate concepts for trail-only alternatives at the three sites without active freight rail (Capitola Bluffs, La Selva/Manresa Bluffs, and Harkins Slough) for the short-term.